-X.4 Technical development of WD related to the eReferral process

-In this section we present more technical information related to the use-case described in Volume 1 of this profile.

-X.4.1 Management of the “Failing of Scheduling”

-Figure X.4.1-1: Management of the workflow document: scheduling failing

-X.4.2 Management of the “Failing of the reception” phase

-Figure X.4.2-1: Management of the workflow document: reception failing

-X.4.3 Management of the “Failing of the visit”

-Figure X.4.3-1:Management of the workflow document: referring failing

-X.4.4 Management of the “Scheduling cancellation” phase

-Figure X.4.4-1: Management of the workflow document: scheduling cancellation

-X.5 Input and output documents
+Y.4 Input and output documents

 The WS-HumanTask element that permit to store the reference of an object in input or output sections is described in IHE ITI TF-3:5.4.3

-In table X.5-1 we define the kind of document involved in the eReferral process.
-For each type of document this table allows to define the NAME of the document.
-This name describes the function that the document performs during the evolution of the process or during the execution of the task and defines the type of information conveyed and expected by the owner of the task.
-This “name” can be used by the owner to label the attachment.
+In table Y.4-1 we define the kind of document involved in the eReferral process.
+For each type of document this table defines the Documents Labels of the document.
+This Label describes the function or the role that the document performs in the course of the process or during the execution of a task, and defines the type of information conveyed and expected by the owner of the tasks.

-Table X.5-1 Documents involved in the eReferral process
+Table Y.4-1 Documents involved in the eReferral process